1956 Porsche 356A Carrera Coupe

 1956 Porsche 356A 1500 GS Carrera Coupe

-According to the Porsche Carrera Book by Rolf Springier & Steve Heinrichs VIN 56016 was built as a GS Carrera Coupe with engine number 90636, the body was finished by Reutter on March 29,1956, and the production was finished on May 18, 1956.
-Finished in Lago Green Metallic (606) with Light Beige (366) leatherette interior.
+According to the Porsche Carrera Book by Rolf Springier & Steve Heinrichs, VIN 56016 was built as a GS Carrera Coupe with engine number 90636.
+The body was finished by Reutter on March 29, 1956, and the production was finished on May 18, 1956.
+Finished in a beautiful rare color combination of Lago Green Metallic (606) with Light Beige (366) leatherette interior.

-An extremely rare opportunity to acquire a 1956 356A T1 1500 GS Carrera Coupe project with beehive tail lights.
+Complete with Porsche Classic Technical Certificate (CTC), confirming matching transmission (9412), and the Reutter Certificate of Production.
+An extremely rare opportunity to acquire a 1956 356A T1 1500 GS Carrera Coupe project with beehive taillights and European bumpers.

 Following the success of the original 356 (now known as the “Pre-A”), the 356A was introduced.
 It was part of the factory designation “Technical Program 1” (T1), followed by a revision in 1957 that resulted in T2.